esotuvaka/noise_platform/README.md

 ## A soundboard written in Rust + TypeScript

-Rather than purchasing a soundboard, this was created as a fun project to learn rust on the desktop.
-Its basic and not very idiomatic, but has been a blast to make and use to mess around with friends.
+Rather than purchasing a soundboard, this was created as a fun project to experiment with rust on the desktop.
+Its basic and not very idiomatic, but has been a blast to make and mess around with friends.

 Feel free to contribute!

+## Disclaimer

+**I'm not responsible for any injury or hearing loss caused by this app!**
+_There are volume settings for the sounds that you load, but user discretion is required to prevent playing sounds too loudly.
+For example, some extremely loud, bass-boosted sounds need to be played at 1% volume to be tolerable_

+This is a small passion project.
+There will be bugs and platform / device dependencies that aren't accounted for.

+## Setup

+As of right now, my current setup for running this app is Windows 10 OS, with SteelSeries' SonarGG Software for managing audio devices.

+**In theory**, just about any audio device management software like Virtual Audio Cable, SonarGG, Voicemeeter, etc. should be usable with this app.

+## Stack

+Backend

+- `Tauri` as the desktop executable
+- `cpal` crate for streaming audio to audio input devices (virtual audio cable / microphone)
+- `rodio` crate for streaming audio to audio output device

+Frontend

+- `React` for rendering the UI
+- `Typescript` for fuzzy type-matching to Rust equivalents
+- `Tailwind CSS` for styling because its convenient

 ## Complete